Decode-Labs-Web3/dehive-chat-subgraph/dehive-messaging/README.md

 The schema defines immutable entities for each event type, storing all event parameters along with block number, timestamp, and transaction hash for querying.

+## Querying Messages

+See [QUERY_GUIDE.md](./QUERY_GUIDE.md) for comprehensive examples on how to:
+- Query messages directly from the contract using ethers.js or web3.js
+- Query messages from the subgraph using GraphQL
+- Get conversation details, user balances, and event history

 ## Development

 - Schema: `schema.graphql`
 - Event Handlers: `src/message.ts`
 - Configuration: `subgraph.yaml`
 - ABI: `abis/Message.json`
+- Query Guide: `QUERY_GUIDE.md`